bemit/satellite-app/README.md

 ### Feature DI

-Satellite is PSR-11 compatible and can be used with any Dependency Injection libray.
+Satellite is **PSR-11** compatible and can be used with any Dependency Injection libray.

-> Take note on the [optimized TypeHintContainerResolver](https://github.com/bemit/satellite/blob/master/src/Event/EventDispatcherTypeHintContainerResolver.php) for mixed annotated static and injected params.
+> Take note on the [optimized TypeHintContainerResolver](https://github.com/bemit/satellite/blob/master/src/Event/EventDispatcherTypeHintContainerResolver.php) for mixed typehinted static and injected params.
 This is used in `Event`'s invoke system.

 Register a container to `Event` and it is accessible in every event handler.